-No matter if you are an illustrator, a sculptor, a writer, or are practicing another kind of creative hobby or profession: Cryptid humanoids are an interesting kind of beings.
+No matter if you are an illustrator, a sculptor, a writer, or are practicing another kind of creative hobby or profession: Cryptid humanoids are an interesting kind of being.
 It’s important to remember that these cryptids have been roaming around in human history for millennia, making them an important part of history.
-They tell a lot about human interpretation of bipedal things that are unknown.
+They tell a lot about the human interpretation of bipedal things that are unknown.

 Imagination at work

 It is safe to say that, these days, we all know about Bigfoot, the Yeti, and the Yowie.
 They’re called ‘cryptid’ for a reason as no scientific evidence has been found of their existence.
 But looking at all the examples, we can see time and again that the creature is ape-like, has shaggy hair, is bipedal, has relatively long arms and legs, and a relatively flat somewhat humanoid face.
 Also, reports of the same ‘species’ vary wildly, suggesting strongly that people saw something they couldn’t explain because they never saw it before, or it was gone too quickly.

 Our brain is amazing in filling in the gaps.
 When we see something vaguely, our imagination will take over and pull information from what our eyes did see, and add to that a variety of information already stored in our brains.